 The revolution of e-books can’t come soon enough for me.

-Achilles' Choice that I recently pulled off my shelf, intending to use it in a blog posting, but when I searched B&N to link to it, I found it was out of print!
-Sadly, Larry Niven and Steven Barnes' awesome little 1991 tome is unavailable, except through "special sellers."
-This shocked me, and gave me pause to think about how short a book's lifetime can be.
+There is a great SF book called Achilles’ Choice that I recently pulled off my shelf, intending to use it in a blog posting, but when I searched B&N to link to it, I found it was out of print!
+Sadly, Larry Niven and Steven Barnes’ awesome little 1991 tome is unavailable, except through “special sellers.”
+This shocked me, and gave me pause to think about how short a book’s lifetime can be.

 It also reminded me of JA Konrath’s excellent blog posting, Am I Good Enough to E-Publish? where he strongly encourages out-of-print authors to e-publish their books.
 Not only is this a boon to authors, it is a fantastic way for readers to access books they normally would have to scrounge through garage sales or second hand book stores to find.
 And it appeals to my inner free-marketeer as well.